Book Inspired Popsicle Stick Puppets

 source: Kristina Buskirk

 The anchor text: We love reading books and have fun creating book-inspired activities and crafts.
 One of our favorite ways to make books come alive is by making puppets.
 Puppets are fun to create and a fabulous way to help kids practice retelling stories and learning about sequencing and other important story elements.
-Also, many children are given homework to create such toys, and for example, your teenager has problems with that, do not hesitate to help with homework, because the use of such services will give your student a lot of benefits and help in learning.
+Also, many children are given homework to create such toys, and for example, if your teenager has problems with that, do not hesitate to help with homework because the use of such services will give your student a lot of benefits and help in learning.

-Today we wanted to share a quick and easy way to make book-inspired puppets using popsicle sticks.
+Today, we wanted to share a quick and easy way to make book-inspired puppets using popsicle sticks.
 These puppets can feature your child’s favorite children’s book characters.

 Supplies: